A Biblical Case Against Mary’s Perpetual Virginity?

 Addressing The Svendsen Argument

-One of the most well-known Protestant arguments comes from Eric Svendsen, who claims that the use of heōs hou in Matthew 1:25 proves Mary and Joseph consummated their marriage after Jesus’ birth.
+A well-known argument on this topic comes from Eric Svendsen, who claims that the use of heōs hou in Matthew 1:25 proves Mary and Joseph consummated their marriage after Jesus’ birth.

-On the surface level this argument may seem strong but as bloggers like Da Pacem Domine have shown several examples that all use heōs hou, to disporve this claim.
+On the surface level, this argument may seem strong but as bloggers like Da Pacem Domine have shown several examples that all use heōs hou, to disprove this claim.
 The follwing contain the exact construction in Matthew 1:25, including the previous quotation from Acts 25.
 And in none of these cases does it imply a change in state afterward.

-As Da Pacem Domine notes in their post Protestant Claim: “The Greek ‘heos hou’ in Matthew 1:25 disproves Mary’s Perpetual Virginity” All it takes is one counter-example to refute this claim—and we have several.
+As Da Pacem Domine notes in their post: “The Greek ‘heos hou’ in Matthew 1:25 disproves Mary’s Perpetual Virginity” All it takes is one counter-example to refute this claim, and we have several.

 “In his days shall righteousness spring up; and abundance of peace until [heōs hou] the moon be removed.”

 So righteousness ends when the moon disappears?
 According to Svendsen’s logic—yes.
-In reality—no.
+In reality—no.4 Maccabees 7:1,3 (LXX)

 “…he did not turn the rudder of religion until [heōs hou] he sailed into the haven of immortal victory.”